emcmanis/Sightsinger/README.md

      java -cp ./:jtransforms-2.4.jar DataFrame

 I wrote and checked this on Ubuntu.
 It may or may not work on Windows.
 The microphone does not (appear to) work on OS X.

+Known issues:

+* The "start" button cannot be pressed after it has been stopped once
+* Pressing any button twice throws exceptions.